 So much has been written about the growth of the stock market and U.S. economy during the era of Trumponomics.
-Three percent growth has returned in the gross domestic product.
+Growth has returned in the gross domestic product.

 The economy seems poised to achieve the high levels we haven’t enjoyed since President Reagan’s tenure in the 1980s.

-The U.S. economic forecasts are mostly positive.
-Ditto for the global economies.
+The U.S. economic forecasts are mostly positive, though not the case abroad.